tauri-apps/tauri/cli/tauri.js/README.md

 ## Installation

-The preferred method is to install this module locally as a dev dependency:
+The preferred method is to install this module locally as a dependency:
 ```
-$ npm install --save-dev tauri
+$ npm install tauri
-$ yarn add --dev tauri
+$ yarn add tauri
 ```

 ## Semver